 As a member of the CORAL community, you have the opportunity to directly impact the future of CORAL.
 Whether you’re interested in having your own wishlist items developed or would like to hear about our plans for its future features, our Development team is ready to work with you to make CORAL better for all community members.

-Evergreen is backed not only by Equinox, but by a global community of librarians and developers.
+CORAL is backed not only by Equinox, but by a global community of librarians and developers.